asuprem/EventMapper/assed.md

     - config file contains list of metadata extractors?
     - Each metadata extractor config contains:

+        ```json
         {"NAME": Name of extractor
          "APPLICATION":path to application
-             "EXEC": How to execute application (for now, basic - env in python) "IMPORT-KEY" - social streamer import (wildcard...)
+         "EXEC": How to execute application (for now, basic - env in python)
+         "IMPORT-KEY" : social streamer import (wildcard...)
-             "EXPORT-KEY" - for output (focus on single meta extractor for now)}
+         "EXPORT-KEY" : for output (focus on single meta extractor for now)}
+        ```
     - Execute metadata-extractor code
         - This further requires M_STORE
         - For locs identified, publish to M_Store